christaylorcodes/ConnectWiseManageAPI/Docs/Get-CWMTimeEntry.md

 # Get-CWMTimeEntry

 ## SYNOPSIS
-This function will allow you to search for Manage configurations.
+This function will allow you to search for Manage time entries.

 ## SYNTAX